MaretIdris/react-and-mui-card-component/README.md

 - `App.js` is the first component.
 All components start with a capital letter .
   This is how the nested components come together with HTML.
   ![](public/images/app-nesting.jpg)

-# Amend this commit to the previous commit

-- Run in the terminal
-- Stage files:
-  - `git add -A`
-- Commit and amend files:

-  - `git commit --amend --no-edit ; git push -f`

 # Leave HTML `<select>` option blank